sneaky-potato/sneaky-potato.github.io/content/about.md

 In my free time you'd probably find me watching some anime series.

-At the time of writing of this page, I am on [Elmon](https://sneaky-potato.ml/blog/my-dynamic-duo) running Pop OS
+At the time of writing of this page, I am on [Elmon](https://sneaky-potato.ml/blog/my-dynamic-duo) running Pop OS.